ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 # Hence, our approximation should be exact in this example.
 logp(x) = -sum(x.*x) / 2

-# implicitly specifies that the log-posterior is 5-dimensional
+# initial point implicitly specifies that the log-posterior is 5-dimensional
 x₀ = randn(5)

 # obtain approximation